bkleinen/bkleinen.github.io/ws2016/info1/index.md

 ## Welcome!

 Informatics 1 is an introduction to object-oriented programming using the Java language.
-In this class we will be using BlueJ as the main development environment and learn about writing programs, designing simple algorithms, about control structures, data types and structures, objects and classes.
-We will start off in Greenfoot, though, teaching a little lady bug to complete simple tasks by programming our first algorithms.
+In this class we will be using [Greenfoot](http://www.greenfoot.org) and [BlueJ](http://bluej.org/) as development environments.
+You will learn about writing programs, designing simple algorithms, about control structures, data types and structures, objects and classes.

 ## Language

 This class will be held in german, but all (or almost all) written material will be in English.
-You are free to choose either language for your written assignments;
+You are free to choose either language for your written assignments.
-as long as you don't switch languages within one sentence and do your best to adhere to the grammar and spelling rules of the respective language.

 ## Meetings